dustywhite7/Econ8310/SlidesCode/1 - Review.md

 - I will work through examples of code in class
 - I will be available during office hours to help you with assignments
-- I will be revise the course material as needed to suit your interests
+- I will revise the course material as needed to suit your interests

 ---